Deuteronomy 32

 Deuteronomy 32:8-14The Eagle and the Wilderness

 8When the Most High divided to the nations their inheritance, when he separated the sons of Adam, he set the bounds of the people according to the number of the children of Israel.
-9For the Lord's portion is his people; Jacob is the lot of his inheritance.
+9For the LORD’s portion is his people; Jacob is the lot of his inheritance.

 While other nations were assigned to other gods (implied in the polytheistic worldview), Israel is the Lord's own portion.
 This is the covenant relationship in one sentence: of all peoples on earth, Israel belongs to God, and God claims them.

-10He found him in a desert land, in the waste howling wilderness; he led him about, he instructed him, he kept him as the apple of his eye.
+10He found him in a desert land, and in the waste howling wilderness; he led him about, he instructed him, he kept him as the apple of his eye.

-11As an eagle stirreth up her nest, fluttereth over her young, spreadeth abroad her wings, taketh them, beareth them on her wings: So the Lord alone did lead him.
+11As an eagle stirreth up her nest, fluttereth over her young, spreadeth abroad her wings, taketh them, beareth them on her wings:

-12So the Lord alone led him, and there was no strange god with him.
+12So the LORD alone did lead him, and there was no strange god with him.
 13He made him ride on the high places of the earth, that he might eat the increase of the fields; and he made him to suck honey out of the rock, and oil out of the flinty rock; 14Butter of kine, and milk of sheep, with fat of lambs, and rams of the breed of Bashan, and goats, with the fat of kidneys of wheat; and thou didst drink the pure blood of the grape.

 Deuteronomy 32:15-18"Jeshurun waxed fat, and kicked"